Strong Subject Test scores can strengthen your applications. They are worth taking even if the college doesn't require them.

 What Are the Subject Tests?

 The 20 Subject Tests are hour-long, multiple-choice tests in specific subjects.
-Administered by the College Board, they test you on subjects you have been studying in high school.
-There are five main categories of Subject Tests:
+Administered by the College Board, they test you on subjects in these five categories:

 - English literature